rscarbel/word-vector-compression/README.md

   - run `npm install` to install dependencies
   - run `npm start` to start the project

-The project will then be available at `localhost:3000`
+The project will then be available at `localhost:3007` The primary page I use is `http://localhost:3007/conversation-flow`

 Just paste the conversations you want to compare in the text boxes and click on the button to compare them.
 The algorithm is not using a real word-vector, so the frequency values are arbitrary and you are unlikely to get an accurate result.